CSymeou/laratest/README.md

 docker exec -it laratest bash
 </pre>

 14) You should now be in the web application container.
 Run the migrations and seeders.
 If prompted to verify that you want to run this command as app is in production, type yes.
-Then exit the container.
 <pre>
     php artisan migrate
     php artisan db:seed